c-rizz/lr_gym/README.md

 ```

 The rendered frames can be saved to file by specifying the --saveframes option.
-The step length can be changed using the --steplength option (the default is 0.05s)
+The simulation step length can be changed using the --steplength option (the default is 0.05s)